 The modern blueberry is a 20th-century invention.
 Before the 1900s, the only way to enjoy these North American natives was to find them in the wild.
 Then, scientists started to unlock the secrets of cultivating blueberries, and we’re glad they did!

 Plump, juicy berries are now easy to grow in your backyard on bushes that are resistant to most pests and diseases, and can produce for up to 20 years.
 A relative of rhododendron and azalea, blueberry bushes aren’t just a great edible plant but also an attractive addition to your overall landscape, offering scarlet fall foliage and creamy-white, bell-shaped spring flowers.
 Learn more about why you should grow blueberries in your home garden.

 Note: Blueberries are a favorite snack of hungry birds, so it’s recommended that you protect blueberry bushes ahead of time with netting or other methods.

-There are three types of blueberries: highbush, lowbush and hybrid half-high.
+There are four types of blueberries: highbush, lowbush, hybrid half-high and rabbiteye.
 The most commonly planted blueberry is the highbush.
 Most blueberry breeding has focused on this species, so there are many varieties that range widely in cold hardiness and fruit season, size, and flavor.
-See more about blueberry varieties below.
+Read more about blueberry varieties below.